How to Teach Vowel Sounds so Kids Will Remember

 Also teach hand motions for each vowel.
 For some children, even as old as middle school, the hand motions are what help them figure out a word they don't know.
 Kids will come to associate the body motion with the shape of the letter and also the sound they hear themselves saying.
 Over time, they no longer need to make the hand motion - sounds will become automatic.
 Hand motions are essentials for tactile and kinesthetic learners!

 In Alphabet Tales, each letter in the alphabet is designed to match its shape - the F is a FLAG, M is MOUNTAINS, for example.
 The tie to a known object links shape of letter to its sound.
 Images make it easy for children to learn sounds as they are learning a letter.
 Each story repeats the sound being learned throughout (example: Abner, ants, apple, anthill).
 The images and stories make it impossible for the child to forget the letter and its sound - one of the most fundamental and necessary skills needed for learning to read!
-In the back of Alphabet Tales, you will find a hands-on activity of craft great for your kinesthetic & tactile learner.
+In the back of Alphabet Tales, you will find hands-on activities and crafts that are perfect for your kinesthetic & tactile learner.

 Having introduced the vowel sounds and their letters, and having established our hand motions for those vowels, move on to actually using these newly-acquired tools!
-We played games together to practice listening for the vowel sound in words.
+Play games together to practice listening for the vowel sound in words.
+Playing games will increase their vowel comprehension and recognition.

 Say one word at a time.
 Students will do the hand motion for the vowel they hear.
 This activity will attach a movement essential for kinesthetic learners and will also allow you to do a quick visual check to see if every child correctly identified the vowel.